Leaflet/Leaflet/CONTRIBUTING.md

 You should always write each batch of changes (feature, bugfix, etc.) in **its own topic branch**.
 Please do not commit to the `master` branch, or your unrelated changes will go into the same pull request.

 You should also follow the code style and whitespace conventions of the original codebase.
+In particular, use tabs for indentation and spaces for alignment.

 Before commiting your changes, run `jake lint` to catch any JS errors in the code and fix them.
 If you add any new files to the Leaflet source, make sure to also add them to `build/deps.js` so that the build system knows about them.

-But please **do not commit the built files** (`leaflet.js` and `leaflet-src.js`) along with your changes, otherwise there may be problems merging the pull request.
-These files are only commited in the `master` branch of the main Leaflet repository.

 Happy coding!